Functional Observability, Structural Functional Observability and Optimal Sensor Placement: Minimal sensor placement for functional observability

 \subsection{Modal functional observability based sensor placement}

-A special case of ${\cal P}_1$ is when there is no prior constraint on the available $C$, that is, $C$ can be arbitrarily designed, called the unconstrained case.
+A special case of ${\cal P}_1$ is when there is no prior constraint on the available $C$, that is, $C$ can be arbitrarily designed, termed the unconstrained case.
 Formally, given a pair $(A,F)$, this problem can be formulated as follows

-Problem ${\cal P}_4$ asks how many linear functions of states needed to be measured to estimate $z(t)=Fx(t)$.
-When $F=I_n$, i.e., the purpose is to make $(A,C)$ observable, it is known that ${\cal P}_4$ has a closed-form solution, being the maximum geometric multiplicity of eigenvalues of $A$ \cite{Tong2017Minimal}.
+Problem ${\cal P}_4$ asks the minimum number of linear functions of states needed to be measured to estimate $z(t)=Fx(t)$.
+When $F=I_n$, i.e., the purpose is to make $(A,C)$ observable, it is known that ${\cal P}_4$ has a closed-form solution, being the maximum geometric multiplicity of eigenvalues of matrix $A$ \cite{Tong2017Minimal}.
 In what follows, based on the proposed modal functional observability, we generalize this result to ${\cal P}_4$ on the class of diagonalizable systems.
 Notice that diagonalizable systems commonly arise in practical settings, such as systems whose state matrices are symmetric or have simple spectra \cite{zhang2018observability}.